Jbleezy/BO2-Reimagined/README.md

 * Reduce the enemy score to 0 to win the game
 * All players start as survivors
 * All players that join mid game start as zombies
-* Disease powerup spawns at survivor initial spawn points after 10 seconds and chases after a random survivor
+* Disease powerup spawns at a random survivor's spawn point after 10 seconds and chases that survivor to turn them into the initial zombie
 * Survivors gain 10 points every second
 * Survivors become zombies when they bleed out
 * Initial zombie moves at 110% move speed while there are no survivors down